Walewijn van der Veen

 Walewyn (Walewijn) van der Veen, was born in 1617 and died sometime after 1679 in New York.
-He was one of the first lawyers and Notary Publics in New Amsterdam 1662–1664.
+He was one of the first lawyers and Notaries Public in New Amsterdam 1662–1664.
 The Register of New Netherland 1626-1674 by E.B.
 O Callaghan LL.D, Page 123.
 He succeeded the lawyer Salomon LaChaire 1661–1662.
 In 1664 New Amsterdam came under English rule and the named changed to New York.
 Walewijn van der Veen petitioned the provincial council for admission as Notary Public on October 27, 1661, and was officially sworn in on January 19, 1662.
 His workplace was in the old Town Hall or Stadt Huys built in 1642.
 The building was situated in Manhattan, on the corner of Pearl Street and Coenties Alley.

 Early life and family

 Walewijn was born in Deventer in the Netherlands.

+His mother was Aeltgen Jans van Drillenborgh.

 His father was Walewijn van der Veen, a school master who opened a French school in Deventer on May 27, 1584, that taught speaking, reading and writing in that language.

-His mother was Aeltgen Jans van Drillenburgh.
+He belonged to the Remonstrant movement that supported Arminianism.

+On 14 December 1619 Walewijn van der Veen had to appear before the Deventer magistrates and sign a petition to support the Canons of Dort, which he refused.
+He was therefor allowed to continue teaching in his school, only if he refrained from teaching religion page 314.